niran/larpcoin-toolkit/README.md

 A typical memecoin creator mints the entire fixed supply to an account and puts the rest in a liquidity pool.
 (The creator usually keeps some of the initial supply, but that's lame.)

 A typical larpcoin gamemaster mints the entire fixed supply to an account.
-From there, they put a small portion in a liquidity pool and the rest in a slowlock.
+From there, they half in a liquidity pool and half in a slowlock.
 The larpcoin players will control the coins in the slowlock.
 The gamemaster keeps nothing.

 ## The Slowlock